 - A family history of precancerous polyps in the colon increases the risk of papillary thyroid cancer.

-Learn more about the genetics of thyroid cancer .
+Learn more about genetic testing .

 Arsenic exposure.
 Exposure to the poison arsenic may increase the risk of Merkel cell cancer.